devopsingh/iac-tutorial-master/docs/08-docker.md

 Let's use these instructions to create a Docker container image for our raddit application.

-Create a file called `Dockerfile` inside your `iac-tutorial` repo with the following content:
+Create a file called `Dockerfile` inside your `iac-tutorial-example` repo with the following content:

 ```
 # Use base image with Ruby installed